varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

-* ``PRIV_CALL`` "per call" private pointers are useful to cache/store state relative to the specific call or its arguments, for instance a compiled regular expression specific to a regsub() statement or a simply caching the last output of some expensive lookup.
+* ``PRIV_CALL`` "per call" private pointers are useful to cache/store state relative to the specific call or its arguments, for instance a compiled regular expression specific to a regsub() statement or simply caching the most recent output of some expensive operation.
+  These private pointers live for the duration of the loaded VCL.

 * ``PRIV_TASK`` "per task" private pointers are useful for state that applies to calls for either a specific request or a backend